fabien-renaud/notes/javascript/get-started-with-dotenv.md

 DATABASE_PASSWORD=postgres
 ```

-`package.json` should looks like this:
+`package.json` should look like this:

 ```json
 {